ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 reference material you need for the course.

 To get credit for lectures and discussions, you must have an iClicker.
-You can register it through [this google form FILL].
+You can register it through [https://goo.gl/forms/0xnf9uXvrgsX7Guq2].
 We use clickers and have you work on problems in lecture because there’s quite a bit of evidence that sitting and listening passively to lecture [probably isn’t the best way to teach or learn